astropy/astroquery/docs/gaia/gaia.rst

 2.6.
 Cross match
 ~~~~~~~~~~~~~~~~

-In gaia you can execute a cross match between tables.
+It is possible to run a geometric cross-match between the RA/Dec coordinates of two tables

-Usually, you will use an uploaded table or a shared table.
+using the crossmatch function provided by the archive.
+In order to do so the user must be

-You must be logged in in order to perform a cross match.
-This is required because the
+logged in.
+This is required because the cross match operation will generate a join table
-cross match operation will generate a join table in the user private area.
+in the user private area.
+That table contains the identifiers of both tables and the separation,
-That table contains the identifiers of both tables and the distance.
-Later, the table
+in degrees, between RA/Dec coordinates of each source in the first table and its associated
-can be used to obtain the actual data from both tables.
+source in the second table.
+Later, the table can be used to obtain the actual data from both tables.

 In order to perform a cross match, both tables must have defined RA and Dec columns
 (Ra/Dec column flags must be set: see previous section to know how to assign those flags).